-On the 4th of April, a family member received a wine shop’s number from a trusted friend, who said they home delivered during the lockdown.
+On the 4th of April, a family member received a wine shop’s number from a trusted friend, who said they home delivered during the lockdown and became the victim of credit card fraud.
 “Give my husband’s reference”, she said.
 The confidence with which she said it made us put our guard down and ignore all subsequent red flags.
 The gullible family member called this “wine shop” and gave out my ICICI bank visa credit card details for a “delivery charge”, with second level authentication et al. The fraudsters siphoned Rs.
 60,009 from the card to a MobiKwik wallet.

 It turns out I was not the only victim.
 A Facebook search shows they have been openly advertising and conning people.

 Within minutes, I called the ICICI helpline, raised a dispute for the fraudulent transaction and got the card blocked.
 I rushed to the nearest police station (Gamdevi, Mumbai) and lodged an FIR.

 I kept calling the fraudster’s cell number from different phones, and I could hear others in the background coaxing card details out of other hapless victims.
 Clearly this was a call-center scale operation.
 My kin called that friend who provided the fraudster’s contact and landed us in this mess.
 She backtracked saying her husband had not used the service, and it was merely a forwarded message.
 Predictable.

 I contacted MobiKwik support on Twitter that very night.
 They asked me for the FIR copies and my ID proof.
 Within a few hours they sent me the fraudster’s wallet details and the fraudulent transactions, with a cell number and IP address.
 MobiKwik’s support team is by far the most efficient and proactive in this sordid saga.